 }

 The two methods above are recommended for sending emails one by one.
-Mass sending of messages is not recommended (in any case, the limits imposed by mail servers must be checked before making the settings).
+Mass mailing is not recommended (in any case, the limits imposed by mail servers must be checked before making the settings).

 SendGrid API

-Using the SendGrid API, mass sending is also possible.
-The basic condition, however, is the following: the email addresses to which the sending is done must be correct, and the user must have agreed to receive those emails.
-Otherwise, there is a possibility that the profile's reputation will decrease and may lead to suspension or even cancellation of the account.
+Using the SendGrid API, mass mailing is possible.
+However, the basic condition is the following: the email addresses to which the mailing is done must be correct, and the user must have agreed to receive those emails.
+Otherwise, there is a possibility that the profile's reputation will decrease, leading to suspension or even cancellation of the account.

 protected void SendEmail()